Brunorodrigues0955/Brunorodrigues0955/README.md

-## HELLO IS HERE MY PROFILE!
+# HELLO IS HERE MY PROFILE!⚡

+## About me ✏️
+   **I'm 20 years old, started studying programming in 2020.
+I Intend to become a front-end developer.**

 <!--
-**Brunorodrigues0955/Brunorodrigues0955** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...